g-ziyan/STAT545_participation/README.md

 # STAT545_participation
-This repo is part of a STAT 545 exercise to explore GitHub and markdown.

-This line was added locally.
+Welcome to the participation repo.

+### Just noted that Exercise 106 was added in the cm105 folder.
+### Thanks!